OWASP/wstg/Testing_for_Vertical_Bypassing_Authorization_Schema_WSTG-AUTHZ-00X.md

 ## How to Test

-The process of testing for bypass authorization scheme follows the below:
+The process of testing for bypass authorization scheme follows:

 1. For each role, register a user.
 2. Generate and keep the session tokens by authenticating to the application (one session token for each role).